garrandall/popular-music-data/tracks/deep-inside-mary-j--blige.md

 I really trust
 And every time I find someone I like, gotta worry about If it's really me that they see
-And I thought you were the one, ohhhh...
+And I thought you were the one, oh...

 Deep inside I wish that you could see